-Mauna Kea is a large volcano at an elevation of 13,803ft (4.207m) above the sea level, located in the U.S. state of Hawai’i in the Pacific Ocean.
-It’s the only place in the world you can drive from sea level to a nearly 14,000ft peak in under 2 hours.
+Mauna Kea is a volcano at an elevation of 4.207m (13,803ft) above the sea level, located in the U.S. state of Hawai’i.
+It’s the only place in the world where you can drive from sea level to a nearly 14,000ft peak in under 2 hours.
 It's one of the highest roads of the USA.

-Its weather varies widely and the road may be closed due to dangerous conditions even though most of Hawai`i is warm and sunny!
-A calm sunny day may quickly become treacherous with hurricane force winds and blizzard conditions.The wind is usually quite strong at mountain areas.
-High winds blow here all year long.
+Its weather varies widely and the road may be closed due to dangerous conditions even though most of Hawai`i is warm and sunny.
+A calm sunny day may quickly become treacherous with hurricane force winds and blizzard conditions.
 Summit winds above 120 mph are not uncommon.
-Temperatures here in the winter are brutally cold.
 Snowstorms have even occurred during the summer months.
 Below freezing temperatures, high humidity, snow flurries, and ice are common.
+Temperatures regularly deep below freezing in winter.
 When conditions are too dangerous, the road is closed to ensure everyone's safety.
 The road is re-opened as soon as the weather and the roads are safe again.